Find Grad Schools

 31% Racial-Ethnic Minorities*

 Touro College is the 4th most popular school in the nation for students seeking a master's degree in allied health.
 Each year, around 11,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,283 per year, while in-state graduate students, on average, pay $12,708 per year.
-For the 2020-2021 academic year, 175 master's degrees were handed out to allied health majors at Touro.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+The average in-state tuition for full-time undergraduates is $18,560 per year, while in-state graduate students, on average, pay $13,068 per year.
+During the most recent year for which we have data, 175 people received their master's degree in allied health from Touro.
+About 73% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 #5